argonne-lcf/user-guides/docs/polaris/queueing-and-running-jobs/job-and-queue-scheduling.md

 # Setting job dependencies
 # UG Section 6.2, page UG-109 Using Job Dependencies
-# There are many options for how to set up dependancies;  afterok will give behavior similar
+# There are many options for how to set up dependencies;  afterok will give behavior similar
 # to Cobalt (uncomment to use)
 ##PBS depend=afterok:<jobid>:<jobid>

 # Environment variables (uncomment to use)
 # UG Section 6.12, page UG-126 Using Environment Variables
-# RG Sect 2.57.7, page RG-233 Enviornment variables PBS puts in the job environment
+# RG Sect 2.57.7, page RG-233 Environment variables PBS puts in the job environment
 ##PBS -v <variable list>
 ## -v a=10, "var2='A,B'", c=20, HOME=/home/zzz
-##PBS -V exports all the environment variables in your environnment to the compute node
+##PBS -V exports all the environment variables in your environment to the compute node

 # The rest is an example of how an MPI job might be set up